Jonny9906/ProjectMotion/README.md

 # About This Project
-This project utilizes AI and 3D simulations in order to improve mechanics of baseball batters and pitchers.
-It uses the latest technology in AI, Computer Vision, in order to analyze videos and creates 3d simulations based on these analyzations.
+This project utilizes AI and 3D simulations to dramatically improve mechanics of baseball batters and pitchers.
+It uses computer vision, the latest technology in AI, in order to generate accurate 3-D simulations of actual batter position, for and execution for evaluation and feedback.

 # Examples: